whosonfirst/git-whosonfirst-data/README.md

 This is the part that will append the updated files (exported WOF documents and meta files) to the current commit.
 [Because Git](https://stackoverflow.com/questions/3284292/can-a-git-hook-automatically-add-files-to-the-commit) and because trying to find a clever-er solution to the problem began to grow [yak-hair](https://en.wiktionary.org/wiki/yak_shaving), like a Wookie. _If someone knows a better way to do this please let us know._

-### pre-push

-We don't define any specific `pre-push` hooks at this point because [git-lfs](https://github.com/whosonfirst/whosonfirst-data/#git-and-large-files) already installs one and I haven't decided how best we should play with it.

-### post-merge

-_Please write me_

 ## Example

 _Please write me._